MingjieZhangQWQ/COS521_FinalProject/README.md

 - **Sec.
 5.3**: Robustness to depolarizing noise
 - **Sec.
 6**: A constraint-satisfaction application to a 2×2 binary Sudoku puzzle

-All simulations are implemented in **Python + Qiskit** on noiseless and noisy simulators.
+All simulations are implemented in **Python* on noiseless and noisy simulators.

 ---